-To that end, sessions with military families center on building the ‘window of tolerance’ for feelings of powerlessness, worry, sadness and grief that are mixed with ones of pride and honor.
+To that end, sessions with guardian families center on building the ‘window of tolerance’ for feelings of powerlessness, worry, sadness and grief that are mixed with ones of pride and honor.
+We aim to help these folks expand their ability to handle the tension of these seeming opposites.
+To love someone, know that they may not come home and support other family members as they do — is no small feat.

-- Offer a process for managing difficult emotions,
+- Offer a process for managing difficult and paradoxical emotions

 - Encourage asking for help with the horses